i-jurij/AC_nette/README.md

 `PermissionFacade` - add, edit, delete permissions
 `UserFacade` - add, edit, delete users

+#### DB

+See directory "bin/mysql".

 ### Accessory

+Traits and classes for using in presenters.
 `RequireLoggedUser` - trait for page that need autentication (in user not logged - redirect to sign in)

 ### Authentication